 - Carefully type in your mobile number that you believe is linked.

-- Complete the security check by entering the characters shown in the image (this helps prove you are a human).
+- Complete the security check by entering the characters displayed in the image (this helps verify you are a human and not a bot).

 - Click on the “Verify” button.